dustlang/cargo/src/doc/src/guide/dependencies.md

      Compiling hello_world v0.1.0 (file:///path/to/package/hello_world)
 ```

-Our `Cargo.lock` contains the exact information about which revision of all of
+Our `Payload.lock` contains the exact information about which revision of all of
 these dependencies we used.

 Now, if `regex` gets updated, we will still build with the same revision until
-we choose to `cargo update`.
+we choose to `payload update`.

 You can now use the `regex` library in `main.rs`.